 Big Dent to Battery Life

 Sub-ohm vaping can be more expensive than standard vaping.
 Sub-ohm vaping tanks not only uses more battery power but also consumes more e-juice.
 Those big clouds come at the cost of excessive e-juice.
 And if you use a high-quality, expensive e-liquid, it can impact your budget.

 Stealth vaping Is Out of Question

-This is a no brainer.
+This is a no-brainer.
 If you want to vape around people but don’t want others to notice, you have to choose above-ohm vaping.
 Sub ohm vape clouds will be noticed!

 No Mouth to Lung Vaping

 Sub-ohm tanks usually have a loose airflow so you can take the draw easily.
-It’s pretty much like smoking a joint or drinking soda through a straw.
+It’s pretty much like drinking soda through a straw.
 Therefore, you won’t be able to do mouth to lung hits.
 As a result, the vapor won’t stay in your mouth for long enough for you to savor the taste.

 It Can Be Risky